code-and-effect/effective_test_bot/README.md

 It tests any number of steps in a wizard, multi-step form, or inter-connected series of pages.

-As well, in the `wizard_action_test`, each page is yielded to the calling test.
+As well, in the `wizard_action_test`, each page is yielded to the calling method.

-Use it as a one-liner method:
+Use it as a one-liner:

 ```ruby
 class PostsTest < ActionDispatch::IntegrationTest